-To be successful, these learning experiences must include a network of partnerships, including local elected official representation, the Columbia-

-Hudson Partnership, Columbia Memorial Hospital, local business operators, and, most importantly, Columbia-Green Community College.
+To be successful, these learning experiences must include a network of partnerships, including local elected official representation, the Columbia- Hudson Partnership, Columbia Memorial Hospital, local business operators, and, most importantly, Columbia-Green Community College.
 The Community College will be a critical partner to help lead an innovative academic outreach program which meets the needs of residents and business establishments alike.
 Columbia-Greene Community College programs could be made available to residents within the City without transportation or those who may be intimidated by traditional university campuses.
+Such ...these learning experiences must include a network of partnerships...

-Such locations may be in the mini-storage facilities or the old Pocket Book factory.
+locations may be in the mini-storage facilities or the old Pocket Book factory.
 Another example may include the Community College partnering with Columbia Memorial Hospital to provide a bus loop between the two institutions, thereby relieving some of the hospital parking needs and providing a potential student base for the college.
 Further, the hospital employees may also be able to take advantage of day care programs offered at the college.
 Whatever the method(s) or location, the principle is to promote accessibility and convenience for Hudson residents.
+Respond to the Needs of Hudson's Youth Population